craftercms/docs/source/faq/index.rst

 Can Crafter CMS be used for E-Commerce?
 ---------------------------------------

 Yes.
-Crafter has a e-commerce API that you can plug an implementation in to.
+Crafter has an e-commerce API that you can plug an implementation in to.
 This gives marketing total control of the user experience while integrating with the back-end e-commerce functionality of your choosing.

 --------------------------------------------------
 Can Crafter CMS be used to build a marketing site?